MaxwellMorrow/PracticeTestGenerator/README.md

 ## Prerequisites

 - [Bun](https://bun.sh) runtime (v1.3.3 or later)
-- Azure Bing Search API key
 - Azure OpenAI endpoint, API key, and deployment name
+- (Optional) Azure Bing Search API key - only needed if you want to use the search functionality

 ## Setup